TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Introduction/Index.rst

 and submit a pull request via GitHub.
 Alternatively you can just file an issue using the bug tracker: https://github.com/TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/issues.

-To support the translation to other languages see https://wiki.typo3.org/TYPO3_Tutorial_for_Editors.
+To support the translation to other languages see :ref:`Internationalization and Localization <t3coreapi:internationalization>`.

 Maintaining high quality documentation requires time and effort and the TYPO3 Documentation Team always appreciates support.